model-checking/verify-rust-std/doc/src/tools/kani.md

 After running the command, you can expect an output that looks like this:

 ```
-...
-Details about properties that failed or suceeded verifiaction

 SUMMARY:
  ** 0 of 1 failed